Indoor climate & air quality

 • Identify the variables that influence the outcome of the analysis;

-• Prepare a pre-test or methodology report for approval by the authorities or, if they are not involved, by the client;
+• Prepare a pre-test or methodology report for approval by the authorities or the client;

 • Run initial simulations;

-• If necessary, define mitigation measures in close collaboration with the client and involved engineers;
+• Define mitigation measures in close collaboration with the client and involved engineers, if required;

 • Analyze the updated results;

-• Document the final process and results in a comprehensive report;
+• Document the complete process and results in a final technical report;

 • If desired, present the results to the client and/or authorities in a meeting.